 Sara Goellner has been employed with World Wide Technology for almost two decades, leading different teams and enterprise-wide initiatives.
 World Wide Technology began as a small technology start up and now is a global systems integrator for Fortune 100 clients.
 Sara’s roles have focused on establishing the company as a thought leader in technology and innovation.
 She has served in positions including Director of IT Governance, Senior Business Development and Marketing Manager, and now Chief of Staff to the CEO.
 Sara received her undergraduate degree and MBA from Washington University in St Louis.

 Kathryn Love, Board Chair, is the General Counsel of Capacity, a growing start-up technology business in St. Louis.
-In addition, Kathryn has worked for 26 years in the business law section of Bryan Cave Leighton Paisner LLP, an international law firm, where she is a co-Leader of the firm’s Higher Education Team.
+In addition, Kathryn has worked for 26 years in the business law section of Bryan Cave Leighton Paisner LLP, an international law firm, where she was a co-Leader of the firm’s Higher Education Team.
 She works primarily on transactions and with non-profits, entrepreneurs and growth-oriented businesses.
-She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), Big Brothers Big Sisters of Eastern Missouri, Pedal the Cause and Barnes-Jewish Hospital.
-In 2003, Kathryn was recognized as a “40 Under 40” by the St. Louis Business Journal.
+She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), Big Brothers Big Sisters of Eastern Missouri, Pedal the Cause, The Muny and Barnes-Jewish Hospital.
 Kathryn attended a girls’ school from first through twelfth grade and is a graduate of Princeton University and Hastings College of Law.
+Kathryn and her husband have three daughters.